Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Iritis: Inflammation of the iris, or the colored part of the eye, can lead to pain deep inside the eye, which might feel like it comes from behind the eye.
 You may also have sensitivity to light, redness, floating spots in the visual field, and blurry vision.

 Scleritis: Inflammation of the white part of the eye, or sclera, is diagnosed as scleritis.
 Anterior scleritis is the most common form, but posterior scleritis (affecting the back of the eye) may cause pressure or pain behind the eyes.
 Pain and tenderness are more common symptoms of posterior scleritis, with less redness.
-This could be related to other conditions like acute angle-closure glaucoma.

 Acute angle-closure glaucoma: This is one of the most serious causes of eye pain and pressure.
 Severe orbital pain that sets in quickly and a rapid rise in internal eye pressure are signs of this medical emergency.
-In addition, you may experience blurry vision, headaches, nausea and vomiting.
+With acute angle-closure glaucoma, you may also experience blurry vision, headaches, nausea and vomiting.
+If this is not treated, permanent vision loss can occur.

 man using eyedrop